 - The Australian Arm now extends out for many systems beyond Kingsland, so there’s plenty of room for them to expand into.
 It also loops around ‘behind’ Kafer Space, providing an opportunity to access a ‘backdoor’ into their systems.
 The closest system to Kafer Space on the Extended Australian Arm is SDSS J1628+1804, which is 8.56ly from 2MASS J1553+1532, a binary brown dwarf system that is about 7ly from both Gamma and Lambda Serpentis.

 - The Beta Aquilae arm branches from Mu Herculis (Hermes).
-The gap between Gliese 745 and 748 is 10.9 ly (shown as a dotted line on the subway map), and therefore needs a tug.
-Gliese 748 and the systems beyond it are Aquilan Space (Delta Aquilae is their homeworld).
+There is a gap of 9.35 ly between Gliese 745 and Mu Herculis (Hermes), which requires a Stutterwarp Tug (there are no brown dwarfs in this region) – another Tug is then required to traverse the 10.9 ly gap between Gliese 745 and Gliese 748 (both Tug routes are shown as dotted lines on the subway map).
+Gliese 748 is the first accessible system in the Beta Aquilae Cluster (Delta Aquilae is the Aquilan homeworld).
 Note that nobody is aware of the Aquilans yet in MGT 2300AD, but they are of significant interest in 2320AD.

 - The Vega Extension doesn’t contain many particularly interesting stars (Gliese 706 is a K2 V, the rest are M dwarfs), but it’s extra space to expand into.